 Extending your hearing aid’s battery life has practical and financial advantages.
 The longer the battery lasts, the less you have to replace dead batteries, whose size makes them tricky to manipulate.
 And of course, the longer you can make a battery last, the more value you’re getting for your money.
 Ways to extend hearing aid battery life include:

 Disposable hearing aid batteries are available for behind-the-ear, in-the-ear, in-the-canal, and completely-in-the-canal hearing aids.
 As a general rule, larger hearing aids require larger batteries.

 There are five sizes of hearing aid batteries available: 5, 10, 312, 13, and 675, although size 5 batteries are rarely used.
 To make identification easier, manufacturers developed a color-coded system for the battery packaging:

 Disposable hearing aid batteries are convenient, readily available, and support a wide range of hearing aid styles.
 They’re a good choice for active people who may run through a recyclable battery charge over the course of a day.

 On the downside, disposable button batteries are small, and people with manual dexterity impairments or vision problems may find them difficult to remove and replace.
 Small batteries also pose a potential swallowing risk for small children and pets.
-According to the National Capital Poison Center, more than 3,200 Americans of all ages swallow disposable button batteries annually.
 If you suspect a person or pet has swallowed a button battery, seek immediate emergency medical attention.